dport96/ITM352/morea/130.Assignment1/experience-Assignment1_workshop.md

 Download and open the [Assignment 1 Workshop slides](A1_Workshop_ITM352.ppt).

-You may wish to download, unzip, and copy into your project folder the [Design examples for Assignment1](Assignment1_Design_Examples.zip)
+You may wish to download, unzip, and copy into your project folder the [Design examples for Assignment1](Assignment1_Design_Examples.zip).
+Note: these examples do not exactly meet the requirements for Assignment 1.
+They are examples of different ways you can implement Assignment 1.

-This workshop will discuss three architectural designs for Assignment #1:
+This workshop will discuss architectural designs for Assignment #1 such as:

 ![architectural designs](architectures.png)